Dunwoody enacts emergency ordinance to halt non-essential services; plans same-day meeting to consider bar, restaurant restrictions

 The Dunwoody City Council in a special called teleconference meeting on March 18 unanimously approved an emergency ordinance that essentially halts non-essential city services in response to the coronavirus pandemic.

 Another special emergency meeting to consider restrictions on restaurants and bars is set to be held at 5 p.m.
 An emergency meetings related to the pandemic as long as all council members and the city manager agree, according to the city attorney.
+The call-in number is 866-848-2216 and access code is 7611919247#.

 “I’m not sure at what extent we need to start thinking in this realm,” Councilmember John Heneghan said during the March 18 morning conference call meeting of possibly closing bars and delivery.